-The combined program is a five-year program leading to a BA in Honors Business Administration (HBA) and a BA Honors Specialization in International Relations.
-In Year 1 students complete the general first year program including the first year prerequisites for admission to the Honors
+The combined program is a five-year program leading to a BA in Honours Business Administration (HBA) and a BA Honours Specialization in International Relations.
+In Year 1 students complete the general first year program including the first year prerequisites for admission to the Honours

 For admission to the HBA, students must attain a minimum weighted average of 78%, a minimum mark of 70% in Business Administration 2257, and no mark less than 60%, in the first two years of study.
 They also must gain admission to the HBA program through the regular application process.
 In addition, students must normally attain a minimum weighted average of 78% in the first year of the HBA.

 Students apply for the combined degree program during the HBA 1 year, typically their third year of University.
 Applications to the combined program must be made in writing to the Director of the International Relations Program and to the HBA Program Office by the deadlines published by the Richard Ivey School of Business.
 Entrance to the program may be limited.